Pond-International/pond-agent/README.md

 Currently, the package only includes the competition agent.
 More agents might be added in the future and you are invited to build them together!

+**Note**:
-**Note**: As LLMs (e.g., GPT-4o) are not deterministic, the results may vary from run to run.
-It might even generate wrong code which cannot be executed.
-A bug fixing agent is included but it is not guaranteed to fix all bugs.
-If any error occurs, please rerun the notebook/script.
-If you encounter any issues, please report them as [GitHub Issues](https://github.com/Pond-International/pond-agent/issues).
+* Because LLMs (e.g., GPT-4o) are non-deterministic, results may vary each time they run.
+They can also generate incorrect or non-executable code.
+While a bug-fixing agent is included, it may not catch every issue.
+If you encounter errors, please re-run the notebook/script.
+If problems persist, open an [issue](https://github.com/Pond-International/pond-agent/issues) on GitHub.
+* This package is still under development and is not intended for production use.
+Please proceed at your own risk.
+* There is no guarantee it will solve all ML problems or competitions.
+At present, only binary classification and regression tasks have been tested.

 ## Features
 - End-to-end agent for solving [Pond's AI model competitions](https://cryptopond.xyz/modelFactory/list).
 Currently, the agent supports supervised learning tasks but not recommendation tasks.